Vyral/base-template/_posts/2022-01-03-come-to-our-upcoming-home-seller-forum.md

 6:55 — Wrapping up

 If you want to secure your seat at our forum, just follow [this link.](https://www.johnschustergroup.com/home_seller_forum){: target="_blank" rel="noopener"} As always, if you have any questions about buying or selling a home, just give us a call.
-We look forward to hearing from you\! <br>
+We look forward to hearing from you\!